Nader-Awad/COMP4050BAMBrazil/README.md

 Tokens are stored in `localStorage`; the frontend fetch client attaches them as bearer tokens and automatically refreshes when needed.

 Refer to `AGENTS.md` for contributor guidelines, coding standards, and testing expectations.

+## IA Integration

+- IA collaborators should place their project (including `Dockerfile` and supporting assets) inside the `IA/` directory.
+See `IA/README.md` for expectations.
+- `docker-compose.ia.yml` layers the IA container on top of the core stack while reusing the shared PostgreSQL service.
+- Use `make up-ia`/`make down-ia` to run or stop the combined environment, and `make build-ia` when you only need to rebuild images.
+- The standard BAM development flow (`make dev` + `npm run dev`) remains available and does not require the IA codebase.